HJB equations with gradient constraint associated with controlled jump-diffusion processes: Introduction

-To establish the existence and regularity of the solution to the HJB equation \eqref{p1}, we shall employ a penalization technique, which was introduced by L. C. Evans to study existence and regularity of solutions to second order elliptic equations with gradient constraint \cite{evans}.
-These penalization methods have been used in works as \cite{evans, hynd, hynd2, Hynd3, ishii, moreno, soner, wieg}, when the operator $\Gamma$ has only the elliptic differential part $\dif$ or when the L\'evy measure of its integral part $\inted$ is finite.
-Considering the non-linear integro-differential Dirichlet (NIDD) problem
+Without loss of generality consider $\overline{\set}\subset\overline{\set}_{\inted}\subset\R^{d}$ from now on.
+Taking the operator $\Gamma$ as in \eqref{p6} and under {Assumptions} (A1)--(A4), the main {goal} obtained in this document is as follows: \begin{teor} For each $p\in(d,\infty)$, there exists a unique non-negative solution $u$ to the HJB equation \eqref{p1} in the space $\hol^{0,1}(\overline{\set})\cap\sob^{2,p}_{\loc}(\set)$. \end{teor} The solution $u$ to the HJB equation \eqref{p1} is established in {the} almost everywhere sense in line with \cite{moreno}.
+To prove Theorem \ref{princ1.0.1}; see Section \ref{pp2}, we will employ a penalization technique, which has been used {by} \cite{evans, hynd, hynd2, Hynd3, ishii, moreno, soner, wieg}, when the operator $\Gamma$ has only the elliptic differential part $\dif$ or when the L\'evy measure of its integral part $\inted$ is finite.
+Considering the non-linear partial integro-differential Dirichlet (NPIDD) problem